intoli/exodus/README.md

 Many of these are things that we're working on and hope to improve in the future, but some are fundamentally by design and are unlikely to change.
 Here you can see an overview of situations where exodus will not be able to successfully relocate executables.

-- **Non-ELF Binaries** - Exodus currently only supports bundling ELF binaries.
+- **Non-ELF Binaries** - Exodus currently only supports completely bundling ELF binaries.
-    This means that interpretted executable files, like shell scripts, cannot be bundled.
+    Interpretted executable files, like shell scripts, can be included in bundles, but they're shebang interpreter directives will not be changed.
+    This generally means that they will be interpreted using the system version of `bash`, `python`, `perl`, or whatever else.
     The problem that exodus aims to solve is largely centered around the dynamic linking of ELF binaries, so this is unlikely to change in the foreseeable future.
 - **Incompatible CPU Architectures** - Binaries compiled for one CPU architecture will generally not be able to run on a CPU of another architecture.
     There are some exceptions to this, for example x64 processors are backwards compatible with x86 instruction sets, but you will not be able to migrate x64 binaries to an x86 or an ARM machine.